manatools/madb/README.md

 `TOP_RELEASE` has to be changed at each release.

 `DATA_PATH` has to be adapted to where the application is located.

+`LOG_PATH` has to be adapted to where the application writes its logs, for example to `/var/log/madb`.

 `MIRROR_URL` has to be adapted to be preferably a mirror near the server.